remarkablegames/remarkablegames.github.io/_posts/2024/2024-02-18-rhythmism.md

 ## Background

-The game was made for the Rhythm Jam 2024, which the theme was Divergence:
+The game was made for the [Rhythm Jam 2024](https://itch.io/jam/rhythm-jam-2024), which the theme was `Divergence`:

 > a difference between two or more things, attitudes, or opinions.